 For each nest, radiation boundary conditions with nudging (Marchesiello et al., 2001) were applied to temperature and salinity, barotropic and baroclinic momentum, and the mixing of turbulent kinetic energy along the lateral boundaries.
 The boundary conditions of the free surface were defined according to Chapman (1985).
 In all ROMS setups, the nudging time scales were set to 2 days for the corresponding variables.
-At the surface, the air-sea interaction in the ROMS nests was specified by means of atmospheric forcing fields from the ICON-EU model, provided by the German Weather Service (DWD).
+At the surface, the air-sea interaction in the ROMS nests was specified by means of atmospheric forcing fields from the so-called "assimilation runs" of the ICON-EU model, provided by the German Weather Service (DWD).
+The output of these runs was considered to be the best available product, because the runs were initialised in 3-hour intervals at 00 h, 03 h, 06 h, ... and driven by the most recent near-real time assimilation fields, in contrast to the forecast runs initialised semidaily at 00 and 12.
 The horizontal resolution of ICON-EU is about 6.5 km and output is produced in 1-hour intervals.